stytri/oboe/README.md

 _condition_ is evaluated, and if the result, when cast to a boolean value, evaluates to **true**, then _true-operand_ is evaluated, otherwise _false-operand_ id evaluated.

+**sequences** in _condition_ are evaluated as a simple list of expressions, each evaluated in turn; with the result of the evaluation of the final expression in the sequence is used to determine the condition.

 _operand_ `?` **Zen**

 **Zen** `?` _operand_